k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_catalog_versioning.md

 <img src="images/versions.png" style="zoom:75%;" />

-The Catalog tree is then displayed using the standard coloring scheme where all the nodes are blue and the relations are orange.
+The Catalog tree is then displayed using the standard coloring scheme, where all the nodes are blue and the relations are orange.

 ### Version Comparison